How the Medicare Tax Rate is Changing

 What is the Social Security Tax Limit

-There is no need to pay Social Security taxes on the income you earn over $137,700.
-The limit is known as the Social Security wage base.
+There’s no need to pay Social Security taxes on the income you earn over $137,700.
+The limit is the Social Security wage base.
 So, no matter how much money you make, you’ll never pay more than $8,537.40 in Social Security taxes.
 But this wage base can increase every year.
 You’ll need to pay the Medicare tax on all income you earn throughout the year.
 If your income is above $200,000 ($250,000 for married couples filing together), your Medicare tax rate will rise to 2.35%.

 Breaking Down the Additional Medicare Tax

-The Affordable Care Act enforces high wage earners to pay an extra Medicare payroll tax of 0.9% on earned income.
+The Affordable Care Act enforces high wage earners to pay an extra Medicare payroll tax, or Medicare surtax, of 0.9% on earned income.
 All U.S. employees have to pay the Medicare tax.No matter the citizenship or residency status, each individual must pay this tax.
 Single filers with an income of at least $200,000 will need to pay the additional Medicare tax.

 How Does the Medicare Tax Work

 The percentage of income that goes to your Medicare tax is 1.45%.
 Your employer will then match the rate you pay.
 But if you’re self-employed, you’ll pay the full 2.9%.
 Since 2013, you’ll pay a 3.8% Medicare tax rate on your net investment income when the total amount exceeds the income thresholds.
-The tax, known as the Net Investment Income Tax, will go into the government’s General Fund and not into Medicare.
+The tax, known as the Net Investment Income tax, will go into the government’s General Fund and not into Medicare.